We Are Who We Are: Filming

-Release
+Release and reception

 The series premiered in its entirety at the 68th San Sebastián International Film Festival on September 20, 2020.

 The series premiered on television on September 14, 2020, on HBO in the United States and on October 9, 2020, on Sky Atlantic in Italy.
 The finale aired in Italy on October 30, 2020, ahead of its broadcast on HBO.
 In the United Kingdom, the limited series was released in its entirety on November 22, 2020, by BBC Three via iPlayer.

-Reception

 Critical response

-Review aggregator Rotten Tomatoes reported an approval rating of 90% based on 41 reviews, with an average rating of 8.2/10.
+The series received critical acclaim.
+On review aggregator Rotten Tomatoes, the series holds an approval rating of 90% based on 41 reviews, with an average rating of 8.4/10.
 The website's critics consensus reads, "We Are Who We Are doesn't move mountains, but by focusing on the little details and allowing its central teens to just be, Luca Guadagnino creates small-screen poetry."
-Metacritic gave the series a weighted average score of 77 out of 100 based on 22 reviews, indicating "generally favorable reviews".
+Metacritic assigned the series a weighted average score of 77 out of 100 based on 22 reviews, indicating "generally favorable reviews".

 Alexandra Pollard of The Independent gave the series five stars out of five and stated, "Nothing is black and white in Luca Guadagnino’s potent, poetic coming-of-age series We Are Who We Are.
 Gender identity, sexuality, politics, morality – all are in constant flux, shifting like the tides of the coastal Italian town where this group of teenagers are living, on a US army base, in the run-up to Donald Trump’s presidential election win."
 Darren Franich of Entertainment Weekly gave the series a B+ and said, "We Are Who We Are is mostly vibes, but what vibes!"
 Writing for Rolling Stone, Alan Sepinwall gave a rating of 4/5 and wrote "Few transplants from the big screen to the small have as keen an eye, or ear, as Guadagnino, so the voyeuristic nature of the storytelling feels inviting rather than indulgent.
 (Mostly)."
 Caroline Framke of Variety described the series as "so visceral as to become unsettling—but what else is being a teenager like, if not immersive, visceral and unsettling?".
-On a less positive side, Matt Roush from TV Guide stated that the series wants to be "shocking" like Euphoria, "but soon grows monotonous."
+On a less positive side, Matt Roush from TV Guide opined that the series "wants to be shocking like Euphoria, but soon grows monotonous."